Anyone can create an impact on their own, but those who want to drive system-level change work with a team.

 Danielle is the Senior Manager of Human Resources at GDI.
 She has spent her professional career working at nonprofits in various roles, including human resources, administrative operations, event planning, fundraising, donor relations, and finance management.
 Before joining GDI, Danielle was Director of Talent and Administration at Independent Sector and Deputy Director of Human Resources and Operations at New America.
 Danielle has a BA in Foreign Affairs from the University of Virginia, an MPA with a concentration in Nonprofit Management from American University, and is a senior certified human resource professional (SHRM-SCP) through the Society of Human Resources Management.
 In her free time, Danielle is either playing tennis or watching Premier League football.

 Jon previously led GDI’s Climate and Ecosystems work.
 He is now the Chief Strategy Officer of Emergent, a non-profit focused on tropical forest protection and incubated by GDI.
 Emergent has convened a coalition of governments and major corporations willing to commit >$1bn to catalyse a carbon markets-based approach to the preservation and restoration of these priceless natural assets.
 Before GDI, Jon conceived and set up a global non-profit unit at EY that worked with leading impact entrepreneurs in low and middle-income countries.
 Earlier in his career, Jon worked for Accenture, The Prince’s Trust – a leading youth development NGO in the UK – and was an infantry officer in the British Army.

-Stuart is the Senior Manager of Brand, Marketing, and Communications at GDI.
+Stuart is the Associate Director of Brand, Marketing, and Communications at GDI.
 His passion for social impact was ignited by experience across Latin America, Africa, Europe, and East Asia.
 Stuart launched his career in East Africa by leading social impact projects in Djibouti, working with the Rwanda Development Board (RDB), and researching the post-genocide legal system in Rwanda.